 - Surgery to release the carpal tunnel has a high rate of success in most cases.

 Associate Professor Karl Ng MB BS (Hons I) FRCP FRACP PhD CCT Clinical Neurophysiology (UK) Consultant Neurologist – Sydney North Neurology and Neurophysiology (download referral form and map); Conjoint Associate Professor – Sydney Medical School, University of Sydney; and Editorial Advisory Board Member of the Virtual Neuro Centre.

 Carpal Tunnel Syndrome References

 - Apley AG, Solomon L. Concise System of Orthopaedics and Fractures (2nd edition).
-London: Arnold; 2001.
+London: CRC Press; 1994.

 - Atroshi I, Gummesson C, Johnsson R, et al. Prevalence of carpal tunnel syndrome in a general population.
 JAMA.
 1999;282(2):153-8.
 [Abstract | Full text]

 - Ezzat S, Forster MJ, Berchtold P, et al. Acromegaly: Clinical and biochemical features in 500 patients.
 Medicine (Baltimore).
 1994;73(5):233-40.
 [Abstract | Full text]

 - Hakim AJ, Cherkas L, El Zayat S, et al. The genetic contribution to carpal tunnel syndrome in women: A twin study.
 Arthritis Rheum.
 2002;47(3):275-9.
 [Abstract | Full text]